 If you have never seen an open-air cremation then you might get a chance to witness one in Arya Ghat in the temple premises.
 Those cremated on the ghats of Pashupatinath are believed to be reborn as humans regardless of their bad karma.

 Circumambulate the popular stupa of Boudhanath along with monks and devotees.
-The center of importance for Tibetan Buddhist, Boudhanath is believed to have the remains of Kasyapa Buddha under the stupa.
+The center of importance for Tibetan Buddhists, Boudhanath is believed to have the remains of Kasyapa Buddha under the stupa.
 Visit Changu Narayan temple, listed in UNESCO World Heritage sites.
 The two-story temple of Changu Narayan dedicated to Lord Vishnu is perched on a hilltop near Bhaktapur.
 The oldest temple of Kathmandu valley, Changu Narayan features beautiful stone, wood and metal carvings of ancient times.

 Visit the birthplace of Gautam Buddha in Lumbini which is also listed in UNESCO’s World Heritage sites.
 Lumbini lies approximately 270 km from Kathmandu.
 Visit the Maya Devi temple, the site where Gautam Buddha was born.
 Click pictures in front of the Ashok Pillar built to mark the birthplace of Gautam Buddha back in 249 BCE.
 Also, visit Buddhist monasteries and stupas and sign up for a meditation class run by Buddhist monks.